 15. Red Herring Fallacy

-If a person uses an argument that shifts or distract the person from an important point of discussion to something false or irrelevant point, it is knowns as the red herring fallacy.
-You may be wondering that why does this fallacy is named as ‘red herring’.
+If a person uses an argument that shifts or distracts the person from an important point of discussion to something false or irrelevant point, it is knowns as the red herring fallacy.
+You may be wondering why this fallacy is named ‘red herring’.
 Let’s briefly learn about that first.
 Red herring is a particular fish species, that is brined for some time and then smoked till it turns red and starts smelling pungent, which is then used to train the animals.
 This is used as a training aid for dogs due to its strong pungent smell, which leads the dogs in a certain direction in the training.
-Basically, red herring is a tactic that is used to mislead or distract someone.
-People use any irrelevant facts or ideas that do not concern the original problem in the red herring fallacy, which makes the listener easily get off the main point of concern.
+Red herring is a tactic that is used to mislead or distract someone.
+People use irrelevant facts or ideas that do not concern the original problem in the red herring fallacy, which makes the listener easily get off the main point of concern.

 Examples of a Red Herring Fallacy

 A company wants to build large hotels and recreational infrastructures in a beautiful area covered with natural beauties, far away from the urban areas.
 This infrastructure project demands the cutting of a large number of trees.
 You as an environmental concerns person, ask the company to stop their project and not destroy the natural beauty of that area.
 You try to explain to them your point that, deforestation can lead to the loss of the natural habitat of many animals and can also lead to climatic change.
 Now, the project head of that company tells you that if they implement this project it will give employment to a large number of people, and it also leads to the development of that rural area.
 This project will attract a large number of tourists, which will boost the economy.
 The project manager here is using the red herring fallacy to distract you from the original problems, i.e., deforestation, and climatic impact.